acgtools/hanime-hunter/README.md

 A CLI app to download HAnime.

-If this repo is helpful to you, please consider giving it a star (o゜▽゜)o☆ .
+If you like this repo, please consider giving it a star (o゜▽゜)o☆ .
 Thank you OwO.

 > Random Wink OvO